-Common FATCA and CRS Reporting Errors in 2021
+Common FATCA and CRS Reporting Errors

-As we approach the end of 2021, we start to transition into year-end reporting.
-Many of us have experience and continue to experience FATCA and CRS form rejections and errors in our electronic files transmitted for FATCA and CRS reporting.
+As we approach the end of 2021, we start transitioning into year-end reporting.
+Many of us have experienced and continue to experience FATCA and CRS form rejections and errors in our electronic files transmitted for FATCA and CRS reporting.

 FATCA and CRS Reporting only happens in a limited space but the act of FATCA and CRS reporting is happening over a longer period of time in the past 10 years.
 Tax reporting season for most was between January and March unless you filed for an extension.

 I hope you enjoy this article and would welcome any suggestions for future topics that you want to hear about.

 At TAINA we continue to monitor the reporting landscape.
 To find out more information on the FATCA and CRS regulation reporting errors download the whitepaper below or, get in touch with us today.